 We’ve been enjoying all things apple ever since.
 There’s something magical when you combine apples with cinnamon and nutmeg.
 Yum!!
 One of our favorite apple recipes is a Cinnamon Apple Dutch Baby pancake.
 Not only is it big on flavor, it’s a quick breakfast or breakfast for dinner meal.
 I make it in my cast iron skillet, which is my favorite way to cook!

 Any gluten free flour mix can be used in this recipe.
 My favorite flour mix is Bob Red Mill’s 1:1 Gluten free flour.
 It really does work in place of wheat flour for many baked goods, which makes gluten free baking a snap!
 When I started baking gluten free 11 years ago, things weren’t as simple.

 A Dutch Baby isn’t actually Dutch at all.
 It originated in the Pennsylvania Dutch Community, who are German.
 “Dutch” is really refering to “Deutsch, which is the German word for German.
 Dutch Baby Pancakes are related to a German pancake, or Pfankukken.

 So now that you know what it is, let’s get to cooking!

 - 3 medium apples, cored and chopped into bite size pieces

 - ½ cup whole milk (or milk alternative of choice)*

 - Heat the oven to 425F.

-- Melt butter in a cast iron skillet (a 10 inch skillet works great) over medium heat.
+- Melt butter or oil of choice in a cast iron skillet (a 10 inch skillet works great) over medium heat.

 - Place chopped apples in the skillet and saute for about 5 minutes, until tender.